mkmat/CODE-GPSD-3D/README.md

 A text-free version of the .info-file is available in the .inf-file.

+## Polydisperse systems

+While GPSD-3D can handle polydisperse conifigurations, we do not recommend using it, as the Voronoi-based method cannot be used directly; GPSD-3D falls back using the costrained nonlinear optimization or grid-based method.
+While the constrained nonlinear optimization is slow and must not produce absolutely correct results, the grid-based method is memory-consuming and slow as well.
+A future release of GPSD-3D will be able to handle polydisperse systems quickly.

+### Constrained nonlinear optimization

+For the case of polydisperse systems, by default the GPSD-3D script employs a constrained nonlinear solver.
+There is one option that may be used to speed up the solver if an upper limit for the pore radius is already known

+        -kmpr=5.3              # USER-defined upper limit of the pore radius (here: 5.3)

-## Polydisperse systems: Grid-based <a name="hardcoded">
+### Grid-based <a name="hardcoded">

-For the case of polydisperse systems, the GPSD-3D script contains two lines that may be edited by users to increase or reduce the resolution further.
+For the case of polydisperse systems, a grid-based solver is used if the -grid option is given.
+There are two options, that may be used to increase or reduce the resolution further.
 The default setting is:

-        $min_delta_grid     = 0.005;      # USER-defined minimum grid spacing (in units of the effective particle radius ro+rc)
-        $maxvoxels_grid     = 1000000;    # USER-defined upper limit for number of voxels
+        -griddelta=0.005       # USER-defined minimum grid spacing (in units of the effective particle radius ro+rc) -gridmax=1000000       # USER-defined upper limit for the number of voxels

 ## Benchmarks (fortran90 version)